Fed Chair Warsh Nominee Impact on Deposits and Interest Rates

 Fed Chair nominee Kevin Warsh faces the Senate Banking Committee.
 A new Fed Chair could shift the trajectory of interest rates affecting savings and deposits.

-Kevin Warsh appeared before the Senate Banking Committee this week for his confirmation hearing as the next chair of the Federal Reserve, and the Warsh hearing carries direct implications for the savings rates, mortgage rates, and deposit yields that millions of Americans depend on.
+Kevin Warsh appeared before the Senate Banking Committee for his confirmation hearing as the next chair of the Federal Reserve, and the path to his confirmation was cleared on April 25 when Senator Thom Tillis removed his hold following the DOJ’s decision to drop the criminal investigation of Powell on April 24.
+The Warsh hearing and the events that followed carry direct implications for the savings rates, mortgage rates, and deposit yields that millions of Americans depend on.

 What a new chair believes about monetary policy and how aggressively he might push for rate changes, will determine what your bank pays you on savings for the next several years.